dpays/esteem8app.github.io/docs/Governance-model.md

 # Organization model

 ## Introduction
-This model represent the open source organization architecture used by ESTEEM8.
+This model represent the open source organization architecture used.

 ## Model
 * **Owners** [Owners]